mehulagg/gitlab/doc/administration/gitaly/configure_gitaly.md

 The metric definitions are available:

-- Directly from Prometheus `/metrics` endpoint.
+- Directly from Prometheus `/metrics` endpoint configured for Gitaly.
 - Using [Grafana Explore](https://grafana.com/docs/grafana/latest/explore/) on a
   Grafana instance configured against Prometheus.